great deal of the information we gathered to plan this trip came from

 1. How much did it cost?

 rich.
 We did not win the lottery.
-But we are willing to stay in cheap
+Fortunately we have choosen countries

 where travel costs less than maintaining a normal lifestyle in the